Suzanna-Linn/slua/docs/moving-lists.md

 Sheep -> Wool
 ]]</code></pre>

-The result is table sortedAnimals with the keys of the table farmAnimals sorted in alphabetical ascending order.
+The result is the table sortedAnimals with the keys of the table farmAnimals sorted in alphabetical ascending order.
 This is the default order of table.sort().
-But we can sort in any order, for instance, by product and then by animal.
+But it can sort in any order, for instance, by product and then by animal.

-table.sort() has a second parameter, a function, that will be called passing two parameters (let's call them "a" and "b"), which are two elements in the array list.
+table.sort() has a second parameter, a function, that will be called and passed two parameters (let's call them "a" and "b") which are two elements in the array list.
-The function has to return a boolean value, true if a goes b, false if b goes a.
+The function has to return a boolean value, true if a goes before b, false if b before goes a.
 Since this function is only used in table.sort(), it can be defined as an inline, unnamed function:
 <pre class="language-slua"><code class="language-slua">table.sort(sortedAnimals, function(a, b)
   if farmAnimals[a] == farmAnimals[b] then  -- comparing products
   	return a < b  -- if products are equal, sorting by name